 Since I was a young child, I had always dreamt about traveling to Latin America or sub-Saharan Africa to help others.
 As I got older, I began to develop strong interests and passions for environmental and human rights issues.
 So when I first heard of the opportunity in Kenya, I was quick to interview with Professor Mbora and was eventually offered the research position.
 I was ready to take my experience to the next level and embark on my own research project.

 Walking through the forest was always an adrenaline rush.
 Lucky for me, I was always accompanied by two Pokomo people, who helped guide me through the forests and listened for nearby snakes or water buffalo.
-They also taught me the names of tree species and how to find my way through forests.
-It was an amazing life experience that only tested my abilities in the field but to learn from the local people in the process.
+They also taught me the names of tree species and how to find my way through the forest.

 After weeks in the field and hours of data analyses, I learned that the Pokomo were as effective at conserving the forests as compared to KWS.
 These results would prove to be an important empowerment tool for the Pokomo people and support the eco-tourism managed by this community.